 This project is aimed at providing a comprehensive analysis, simulation and first generation mapping effort for at-risk coastal communities on the U. S. East Coast.
 An extensive review of the literature on potential tsunami sources with possible effects on East Coast states has been conducted.
-A probabilistic analysis of the potential hazards associated with submarine mass failure (SMF) events on the East Coast continental margin has been conducted.
-Reanalysis and simulation of Cumbre Vieja volcanic cone failure and a variety of co-seismic events has been conducted in order to assess the relative importance of a range of ocean scale events.
-Methodology for performing simulations from source to final inundation at prioritized East Coast sites is being established.
+A probabilistic analysis of the potential hazards associated with submarine mass failure (SMF) events on the East Coast continental margin is being performed.
+Reanalysis and simulation of Cumbre Vieja volcanic cone failure and a variety of co-seismic events is being conducted in order to assess the relative importance of a range of ocean scale events.
+Methodolgy for performing simulations from source to final inundation at prioritized East Coast sites is being established.

-This work will lead to an identification of events representing worst case scenarios and an indication of the magnitude and spatial distribution of the coastal impact of such events along the US East Coast.
+This work will lead to an identification of events representing worst case scenarios and an indication of the magnitude and spatial distribution of such events.
 These results will be used to establish priorities for performing detailed inundation studies for chosen East Coast communities.
 It is anticipated that up to four such sites will be included in the scope of the present project.
 The detailed local studies will lead to first-generation inundation maps for the chosen sites, which will be based on established NTHMP guidelines for map development.